gnugat/gnugat.github.io/_carew/posts/2014-02-05-tests-introduction.md

 dependency, or one of its stub (or mock).

 This is why Dependency Injection is a big deal.
-If you don't clearly know what is this design pattern about, I advise you to [read this article](http://gnugat.github.io/2014/01/22/ioc-di-and-service-locator.html).
+If you don't clearly know what is this design pattern about, I advise you to
+{{ link('posts/2014-01-22-ioc-di-and-service-locator.md', 'read this article') }}

 ## Conclusion